 Contract Nature of Contract Related Parties Vineyard Management Agreement The Wholesale Fund sells grapes from its Marlborough based land, and this contract is for the provision of vineyard management services required in the management of the land and production of the grapes.
-The provider of the services is Awatere River Vineyards Ltd (ARVL), which is jointly owned by Awatere River Wines Limited Partnership (ARWLP) and Waimea Estates (Nelson) Limited (WENL), which in turn are majority owned by the Booster Tahi Limited Partnership.
+The provider of the services is Awatere River Vineyards Ltd ( ARVL ), which is jointly owned by Awatere River Wines Limited Partnership ( ARWLP ) and Waimea Estates (Nelson) Limited ( WENL ), which in turn are majority owned by the Booster Tahi Limited Partnership.
 The terms of the contract are on an arm's length commercial basis.
-Project Management Agreement The Wholesale Fund has entered in to a development project in respect of 75 Barewood Road, Seddon, Marlborough, to create a productive vineyard.
-The provider of the services is ARVL.
+Project Management The Wholesale Fund has entered in to The provider of the services is ARVL.
+Agreement a development project in respect of 75 Barewood Road, Seddon, Marlborough, to create a productive vineyard.
 The terms of the contract are on an arm's length commercial basis.
 Grape Supply Agreement The Wholesale Fund sells the grapes it produces from its Marlborough based land to ARWLP.
 The purchaser of the grapes is ARWLP, which is majority owned by the Booster Tahi Limited Partnership.
 The terms of the contract are on an arm's length commercial basis.
 Land Lease Agreement The Wholesale Fund leases its Hope, Nelson based land to Waimea Estates (Nelson) Ltd who utilises it for the production of grapes for its wine making business.
 The lessee of the land is WENL, which is wholly owned by the Booster Tahi Limited Partnership.
 The terms of the contract are on an arm's length commercial basis.
-Project Management Agreement The Wholesale Fund has entered in to a development project in respect of 416 Main Road, East Hope, Nelson, to re-establish a productive vineyard.
-The provider of the services is ARVL.
+Project Management The Wholesale Fund has entered in to The provider of the services is ARVL.
+Agreement a development project in respect of 416 Main Road, East Hope, Nelson, to re-establish a productive vineyard.
 The terms of the contract are on an arm's length commercial basis.
-Land, Buildings, Plant and Equipment Lease Agreement The Wholesale Fund leases its Hawke's Bay based land, winery building, and other plant and equipment to Sileni Wines Limited Partnership (SWLP) who utilises the Property for the growing of grapes and production of wine.
-The lessee of the land is SWLP, which is wholly owned by the Booster Tahi Limited Partnership.
+Land, Buildings, Plant The Wholesale Fund leases its The lessee of the land is SWLP, which is wholly and Equipment Lease Agreement Hawke's Bay based land, winery building, and other plant and equipment to Sileni Wines Limited Partnership ( SWLP ) who utilises the Property for the growing of grapes and production of wine. owned by the Booster Tahi Limited Partnership.
+The terms of the contract are on an arm's length commercial basis.
+Land and Buildings Lease Agreement The Wholesale Fund leases its Mahana, Nelson based land and buildings to Waimea Estates (Nelson) Ltd who utilises the Property for the growing of grapes and production of wine.
+The lessee of the land is WENL, which is wholly owned by the Booster Tahi Limited Partnership.
 The terms of the contract are on an arm's length commercial basis.